 Module 2: The Pentateuch

 Hi everyone, and welcome to the second module for the Old Testament survey course.
 In this section, we'll be working through the first five books of the Old Testament, sometimes called the Pentateuch, or the Torah.
+This Module will first survey the Pentateuch as a whole, and then survey each of the five individual books.

 Upon successful completion of this module, the student will: